|

 WHAT IS NEUROFEEDBACK USED FOR?

-anxiety, sleep disturbances, learning disabilities, Asperger's Disorder, headaches, tics, obsessive-compulsive disorder, autoimmune
+learning disabilities, Asperger's Disorder, headaches, tics, obsessive-compulsive disorder, autoimmune disorders, pre-menstrual

-disorders, pre-menstrual syndrome, chronic fatigue syndrome, chronic pain, oppositional defiant disorder, fibromyalgia, teeth
+syndrome, chronic fatigue syndrome, chronic pain, oppositional defiant disorder, fibromyalgia, teeth grinding, tinnitus, addictions

-grinding, tinnitus, addictions and other conditions.
-All of these conditions involve difficulties with the brain's regulatory
+and other conditions.
+All of these conditions involve difficulties with the brain's regulatory mechanisms.
+Since neurofeedback

 WHAT IS THE TYPICAL LENGTH OF TREATMENT?